2-semester-programmering/2-semester-gitbook/topics/backend-design.md

 ## **Learning objectives**

+* Know how do MVC and Spring Boot relate
 * Retrieving data with the JDBC API designed as a Singleton
 * Building repositories based on interfaces
 * Storing username & passwords in environment variables
 * Implement CRUD interface with generics (Advanced)

 ## Singleton pattern